-Primate Lodge is an excellent option for travellers who would like to go on chimp treks and all sorts of walking expeditions from a luxurious base.
+Primate Lodge is an excellent option for travelers who would like to go on chimp treks and all sorts of walking expeditions from a luxurious base.
 Of all the properties in the park, Primate Lodge is closest to the starting point for chimpanzee treks.

 ACCESS & LOCATION:

-The nine Luxury Cottages of Primate Lodge are found nestled into the forest surrounding the main buildings.
+The ten Luxury Cottages of Primate Lodge are found nestled into the forest surrounding the main buildings.
 Each is made out of timber, glass, stone, and thatch, blending beautifully with the natural setting.
-A ramp leads to the glass-panelled door, which opens to reveal a very spacious sleeping and living area.
+A ramp leads to the glass-paneled door, which opens to reveal a very spacious sleeping and living area.
 There is either a king-size bed or two double beds, with mosquito netting, bedside tables and lighting, snug rugs, a separate seating area, and ample storage space.
 An extra bed may be added to accommodate a child aged 3–12 years.
 En-suite facilities comprise a flush toilet, a large vanity unit with washbasin and mirror over, and a walk-in shower.
-The main room has sliding double doors out onto a veranda set with a couple of campaign chairs and a small table -this is ideal for enjoying a drink while marvelling at the forest surrounds.
+The main room has sliding double doors out onto a veranda set with a couple of campaign chairs and a small table -this is ideal for enjoying a drink while marveling at the forest surrounds.

 Staff members at Primate Lodge are glad to help arrange all these activities for you.
 All chimp treks are led by very experienced guides, who are happy to answer all your questions.